missionpinball/mpf-docs/docs/mc/widgets/video.md

 ### volume:

 Volume for this video on a scale from `0` to `1`.
 Default is `1.0`.
-Note that you can the volume during playback via the `control_events:` below.
+Note that you can control the volume during playback via the `control_events:` below.

 !!! note